GoodStuff-Fm/goodstuff/README.md

 Once you have finished editing your episode, you must press the green **Save** button.
 This does not publish the episode.
 You will need to then press the **Publish Changes** button on the top right to publish your episode.

 #### Title
-This is the actual title of your episode in words.
+This is the actual title of your episode in words (ex.
+Unleashing Revolutionary Architectures with Cats)

-###### Examples
-* Unleashing Revolutionary Architectures with Cats
-* Disintermediate World-Class Tacos
-* Incubating 24/365 Methodologies: An Investigation

 #### Date
 This is the date that the episode is to be published.
 This will be the date displayed on the website, the feed, and podcast players.